About Canadian weather radar

 The image, taken on April 27, 2021 at 8:50 AM EDT, shows the radar echoes for this period at a 25% transparency level as well as the outage and no-network coverage valid for this period shown in gray.

-2. DPQPE product: DPQPE stands for: Dual-Pol Quantitative Precipitation Estimation.
-The DPQPE product is available only for S-Band radars.
-It is a two-dimensional representation of the precipitation rate estimated by the lowest sweep of the radar (elevation angle of 0.4 degrees for the majority of S-Band radars).
-Thus, the precipitation rate is estimated as close to the earth's surface as possible.
-The DPQPE product is based, among other things, on a series of polarimetric processing steps (quality control) to eliminate non-meteorological artifacts from the raw data (volumetric scans).
+1. DPQPE product: DPQPE stands for: Dual-Polarization Quantitative Precipitation Estimation.
+It is a two-dimensional representation of the precipitation rate estimated by the lowest sweep of the radar (elevation angle of 0.4 degrees for most S-Band radars).
+Therefore, the precipitation rate is estimated as close to the earth's surface as possible.
+The DPQPE product is based, among other things, on a series of polarimetric processing steps (quality control based on the dual-polarization technology) to eliminate non-meteorological artifacts from the raw data (volumetric scans).
 It renders in mm/h for rain and cm/h for snow.
 This product is calculated with a maximum coverage range of 240 km.
+When the DPQPE product is unavailable, the PRECIP-ET product is used as a contingency.

-Impact of the new S-band radar on the quality of the mosaic
+Impact of the new S-Band radars on the quality of the mosaics

-The table below summarizes the main differences between the new S-band radars and the aging C-band radars:
+The table below summarizes the main differences between the new S-Band radars and the previous C-Band radars:

 Technology Single polarization Dual polarization